ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/README.md

-# AG-Grid documentation
+# AG Grid documentation

-This is the documentation site for AG-Grid, a statically-generated site using the Gatsby framework.
+This is the documentation site for AG Grid, a statically-generated site using the Gatsby framework.

 ## Getting started